"What's in a name? That which we call a rose By any other word would smell as sweet..."

 Gnomeo and Juliet, a 2011 CGI animated family comedy film with living garden gnomes in place of the original characters.

-Romeo and Juliet, an upcoming 2013 film by Carlo Carlei, and the first traditional retelling to hit screens in quite a while, starring Hailee Steinfeld and Douglas Booth in the lead roles.
+Romeo and Juliet, a 2013 film by Carlo Carlei, and the first traditional retelling to hit screens in quite a while, starring Hailee Steinfeld and Douglas Booth in the lead roles.
 The dialogue was heavily rewritten, although the new dialogue still sounded Shakespearean (the rewrites were...not well received).

 Adult Fear: The two main characters, who are just kids (Juliet is thirteen in the play - Romeo's age isn't given, but he's most likely in his late teens), take their own short lives for each other.
 While many people may have thought it romantic or stupid when they were teenagers, it's pretty unsettling to any parent (particularly since teen suicide is a far more publicized issue today that it ever was in previous decades).

 There's also "love in moderation" and "do not jump into things you're not ready for."

 Lost Aesop: If Romeo And Juliet was intended as condemnation of hormonal teenagers who think their first relationship is true love and go to melodramatic extremes to prove that it is love rather than simply lust, it failed horribly.